mmistakes/minimal-mistakes/_posts/reads/2016-08-12-the-checklist-manifesto-by-atul-gawande.md

 Gawande does an excellent job of arguing the opposite.
 While checklists cannot be living, breathing heroes, they can be the means by which any person (or team of people) attains the status.
-As he says, "maybe our idea of heroism needs updating."
+As he says,

+> ...maybe our idea of heroism needs updating.

 Checklists "are not comprehensive how-to guides….
 They are quick and simple tools aimed to buttress the skills of expert professionals."